Women in Trinidad and Tobago: Cultural spaces and Islam

-Music & Gender
+Music and gender

 In an analysis of music and its influence in Trinidad and Tobago, Hope Munro Smith investigated the nuances of calypso music with respect to gender performance.
 She discovered that representation in calypso music was gendered by a large margin that favored male performers over females.
 Smith presents the historical context of public ordinances that forced the female influences on the culture underground.
 This resulted in public performances of calypso being co-opted by "middle-class businessmen who charged a set admission price."
 Public performances by women were seen as uncivilized and Smith asserts social workers saw it as their duty to subdue the performances of these lower-class women.
 While male calypso performers were revered, the female performers were mocked and given names not unlike Jezebel that roused suspicion of the female's character.
 Calypso scholars point to the fact that the genre "became increasingly and almost exclusively a forum for the fiercely competing [male] egos".

 By the end of the twentieth century, female performers in Trinidad and Tobago had been socialized to be inferior and ultimately invisible.
 Smith believes they had all but disappeared entirely.
 This was a means of social control over women who saw the male performers of calypso as idea caricatures of men; "the ultimate sweet man" who has sex with anyone woman he wants because he is so desirable.
 Possession of women is seen as the ultimate reward both in bed and in society.
 Smith presents this "I'll do what the hell I like" as an attitude that is gendered to favour males and sexist against females.
 The performances are socialized in such a way that woman will fawn over male singers and present him with sexual favors and anything else that will keep him around.

 Smith's final assessment is that "music in Trinidadian context takes a very significant place alongside larger political projects and concerns."
 The performances of male dominate the culture creating a narrative that man's rightful place is to dominate this and other arenas.
 Just like in calypso music, man's domination of women is a cultural experience that socially controls woman's position in bed, in family, and ultimately within Trinidadian society.